 Spring Season is officially here, even if Mother Nature is refusing to believe it and put the cold weather to bed.
-We’ve had some unusually chilly days and rogue winter precipitation, but it’s going to end eventually… we hope.
-It’s time to pull the car out of the garage and start thinking about getting your car ready for spring and summer driving..
+We’ve had some unusually chilly days and rogue winter precipitation, but it’s going to end eventually.
+It’s time to pull the car out of the garage and start thinking about getting your car ready for spring and summer driving.

-We’re debunking 6 car maintenance myths so you can save time and focus on what your car really needs.
+We’re debunking six car maintenance myths so you can save time and focus on what your car needs.

-Myth 1: Extended Oil Changes are ok for your car’s engine
+Myth 1: Extended Oil Changes are ok for your vehicle’s engine

 Myth 2: Some fluids, such as Antifreeze and Transmission fluid do not need to be changed

 If you look in most glove box owner’s manual, you may see that the car maker has no recommendation for fluid changes, other than engine oil.
 Some manuals state that certain fluids can last 100,000 miles or more.
 All fluids can break down over time, and neglecting these fluids can cost you!
 Listen to your mechanic and take his/her advice on when these fluids need to be changed.

 Myth 3: Follow the Tire Sidewall Pressure guidelines

 The psi figure on the side of the tire is the maximum pressure the tire will hold safely, but doesn’t take into consideration your particular car and how it balances braking, handling, gas mileage, and ride comfort.
 Look for the motor vehicle manufacturer’s recommendations; it’s usually on a sticker on the driver-side doorjamb, in the glove box, or on the fuel-filler door.